jadijadi/lpic1book/1063_accessibility.md

 Some people have physical complications.
 Some can not see well, some can not see at all and some can not user their finger as I can do.
 Linux have 3 answers:

-1- AccessX helps people with physical problems to use keyboard/mouse 2- Visual Settings help people with vision problems by magnifying the screen and thins like that 3- Assistive Technologies are things like text-to-speech (tts) and reads the screen for people with visual problem
+1- AccessX helps people with physical problems to use keyboard/mouse 2- Visual Settings help people with vision problems by magnifying the screen and things like that 3- Assistive Technologies are things like text-to-speech (tts) and reads the screen for people with visual problem

 These options are available in display managers (login screen) and in major desktops (like gnome, kde, xfce, ...).
 Its logo is a human stretching its hands a legs.

 In Gnome the config is located at Settings ~ Universal Access.
 The configurations are categorized and are as follows:

-- Hight Contrast
+- High Contrast
 - Zoom
 - Large text
 - Screen Reader